YuvalH19-S/IR_Wiki/README.md

 - `search_backend.py`: Contains the logic for the information retrieval model, including tokenization, querying, and ranking algorithms.
 - `search_frontend.py`: Flask application that provides an HTTP interface to the search backend.
 - `inverted_index_gcp.py`: Utilities for creating, loading, and manipulating inverted indexes stored in GCP buckets.
-- Index Creation Notebook: A Jupyter notebook used for creating inverted indexes from the wiki corpus.
+- `Index Creation Notebook`: A Jupyter notebook used for creating inverted indexes from the wiki corpus.